Walsall Manor hospital sacks four staff after death of man

-The trust said an investigation carried out into Mr Cope's death had found that standards of care "had fallen well short of the standards we expect."'Neglected him'
+The trust said an investigation carried out into Mr Cope's death had found that standards of care "had fallen well short of the standards we expect."

 Chief executive Richard Kirby said: "We are sincerely sorry and we offer our deep condolences to Mr Cope's friends and family.

 "We need to send a clear message that if members of staff are found to be operating in a way that they should not, then we will respond accordingly."

 A post-mortem examination revealed that Mr Cope died of a heart attack due to clogged arteries.